ziyacivan/qrcode-generator-api/README.md

 There are want a package from me and it is so expensive in my country.
 I thought about it, how can I generate a completely free QR Code?
 I researched it and I did.

 QR Code Generator API is written in Python/Django and Django Rest Framework.
-I started developing the app on Sunday.

-I have a little TODO list for other versions and after I will complete the app with React App.
+I have a little TODO list for other versions.

 **Todo List:**
 - Add different data types like rgb and rgba codes for gradient QR Code generating.
 - Add update endpoint for created QR Codes and re-generate qr code function.
-- Create a React App
-    - Login Page
-    - Register Page
-    - Profile Page, Update Password and Change Email features
-    - Generate QR Code Page
-    - List Codes Page
-    - Update Generate Code Page

 ## Requirements
 - Python 3.x